 When they leave, there is a noticeable difference in how they seem.
 They are usually settled, calmer, and more comfortable in themselves.
 A better version of themselves.
 They have changed.

 During the class we move the body, opening, expanding, stretching, challenging, engaging and working the entire body in some way.
-We breathe deeply for the full class, slowing and extending the breath where possible.
-And we try to focus on ourselves and our breath.
+We breathe fully, slowing and extending the breath where possible.
+And we try to focus internally and our breath.

 I came across a fascinating talk by Amy Cuddy recently called 'Your body language shapes who you are'.

 Amy is a social psychologist.
 She researches body language at Harvard Business School and she was interested in researching how body language not only effects other people's perceptions of us, but how it actually effects our own body chemistry.

 In her research she concluded that by standing up tall with the feet apart and with the arms raised and open for only 2 minutes daily, we can raise our testosterone levels (dominance hormone giving a confident outlook), and reduce cortisol levels (stress hormones).
 Simply by changing our body position in this way, we are altering our hormones and brain chemistry.
 We are changing ourselves to not only feel but become more powerful, confident and laid back.